 Microsoft Announces Windows 10 1

 Microsoft announced the next version of its Operating System, Windows 10.
 This first preview will be available for laptops and desktops.
-Microsoft says it is opening up this beta process to get more feedback from more users early on and notes that this would be a learning experience.
-Some experiments users will get in new builds may not make it into the final version.
+Microsoft says it opens up this beta process to get more user feedback early on and notes that this would be a learning experience.
+Some experiment users will bring in new builds that may not make it into the final version.

 Windows 10

-It has been more than 2 years since the starter of Windows 8.
-The touch focused Metro design and removal of certain iconic features from previous iterations (such as the start button) proved too much of a change for many.
-This is apparent even now in adoption rates, which show that Windows 8 is present on 13% of computers compared to 51% for Windows 7.
+It has been more than two years since the start of Windows 8.
+The touch-focused Metro design and removal of certain iconic features from previous iterations (such as the start button) proved too much of a change for many.
+This is apparent even now in adoption rates, which show that Windows 8 is present on 13% of computers compared to 51% of Windows 7.

-Myers said, “We believe that, together with the feedback you provide us, we can build a product that all of our customers will love.
-It will be our most open collaborative OS projects ever.”
+Myers said, “We believe that, together with your feedback, we can build a product that all our customers will love.
+It will be our most open collaborative OS project ever.”

-Windows 10 goals to take the best of both Windows 7 and Windows 8 operating systems and provide end-users with an experience.
-It will run on everything from servers, laptops, and smartphones.
-Windows 10 combines elements of Windows 8’s forward-thinking design and the familiarity and functionality of Windows 7, still the most popular Microsoft OS.
+Windows 10 aims to take the best of Windows 7 and Windows 8 operating systems and provide end-users with an experience.
+It will run on everything from servers to laptops and smartphones.
+Windows 10 combines Windows 8’s forward-thinking design and the familiarity and functionality of Windows 7, which is still the most popular Microsoft OS.

-In the latest Windows 10 ‘Metro’ design isn’t gone, but it is optional.
-Users will be able to customize the Start menu, which is back for Desktop mode, incorporate Live Tiles, and perform a web search.
+The latest Windows 10 ‘Metro’ design isn’t gone, but it is optional.
+Users can customize the Start menu, which is back for Desktop mode, incorporate Live Tiles, and perform a web search.
 When you change to a touch device, Windows 10 will give you a choice to use the full-screen mode, which is familiar to Windows 8.

 RELATED ARTICLES:

-Additional modification is that everything, including apps, now runs in a windowed mode so they can be maximized, minimized, and resized just like a normal window in Windows 7.
+Additionally, everything, including apps, now runs in a windowed mode so that they can be maximized, minimized, and resized, just like a normal window in Windows 7.

-Thanks to Microsoft news ‘Snap Assist UI’ feature, which allows four apps to be displayed simultaneously.
-A task view button that gives you a bird’s eye view of all open windows, files, and desktops has also been added.
-You can also switch between multiple desktops, just like OS X and Linux.
+Thanks to Microsoft News ‘Snap Assist UI’ feature, which allows four apps to be displayed simultaneously.
+A task view button with a bird’s eye view of all open windows, files, and desktops has also been added.
+You can switch between multiple desktops, like OS X and Linux.

-Windows 10 is expected to release in fall 2015.
-Microsoft will open up the OS to dedicated beta testers under its Windows 10 “Insider Program.”
+Windows 10 is expected to release in the fall of 2015.
+Microsoft will open the OS to dedicated beta testers under its Windows 10 “Insider Program.”